VIP Go platform specific

 - If changes are required, VIP marks Pull Request as “Request Changes”.
 When your changes are implemented, you “Dismiss Review” to request another review.

 - If code is ready, VIP marks Pull Request as “Approved”.

-- You can now merge the Pull Request to deploy.
+- You can now merge the Pull Request to `master`, which triggers a deploy.

 Your non-production site(s) and workflow(s) remains as-is.
 For example, merges to the

 We highly recommend following GitHub Flow for non-production environments as well.
 An example workflow with a

 - Create local feature branch (